narration/narration/README.md

 ### Presentation

-This presentation layer should contain everythin related to User Interface.
+This presentation layer should contain everything related to User Interface.
 TODO...

 ### Application